OBITORASU/facialattendance/README.md

 # Facial Attendance
 This is a model which uses facial data to recognize, authenticate and validate attendance of people.
-It uses `face_recognition` a pretained neural network capable of highly accurate face detection based on existing pictures of users.
+It uses `face_recognition` a pretained neural network capable of highly accurate face detection based on features extracted from existing pictures of users.

 ## Dependencies